-While she lived with us, Lunette taught us the shim sham and Suzy Q, the black bottom and the bee's knees.
-She put a white apron on when company came over.
-It was normal to have colored help, but my parents told a few close friends the truth: Lunette was a graduate of Howard University and fluent in French.
-She was a member of the Zeta Phi Beta, and the National Association of College Women, and had attended the Exposition on Art Deco in Paris.

-I'd feel proud when I saw respect creep onto slack faces as they listened.
-Lunette spoke eloquently about bringing light to dark times, and detailed her mission to assist colored immigrants fleeing the terrible oppression of the South.
-To those who showed support her vision of a boarding house and a work force, she would hold up her outspread hand and quote Booker T. Washington.
+While she lived with us, Lunette taught us the Shim Sham and Suzy O, the Black Bottom and the Bees Knees.
+Mama closed the curtains while we danced.
+Lunette put a white apron on when company came over and some were impressed we had colored help.
+My parents told a few close friends the truth-that Lunette was a graduate of Howard University and fluent in French.
+She was a member of the Zeta Phi Beta and the National Association of College Women and had attended the Exposition on Art Deco in Paris.
+I'd feel proud when I saw respect creep onto slack white faces as they listened to Lunette talk, her smile shining and inspiring.
+She spoke eloquently about bringing light to dark times, and detailed her mission to assist colored immigrants fleeing the oppression of the South and migrate to the "Welcoming, Working West."
+To those who showed support for her vision of a boarding house and a work force, she'd thank them and hold up her outspread hand and quote Booker T. Washington.
 "In all things that are purely social, Black and White people can be separate as the fingers, yet one as the hand in all things essential to mutual progress."
-As she spoke, she would fold her dark fingers over her white palm, an image of power that inspired in me a longing for the life of a revolutionary.
+As she spoke, she would fold her dark fingers over her white palm, an image of power that stirred my longing for a future where people were truly colorful.

-When the stock market crashed, my family moved away, and I went to live at Freeman house.
-Being "Lunette's maid" during the Great Depression meant I got to wear that beautiful fur coat when I went to shop for things the stores wouldn't sell to Negros.
-And when I went to Mills College guess what?
-I studied dance.
-Yep, the silvery laughter I heard that first night in my sleep had awakened me from my childhood slumber into a life of my dreams.
-And now when I hear music, I fly.
+When the stock market crashed, my family would move away and I'd get to go live my dream at Freeman House.
+My friends would tease me when I'd become 'Lunette's white maid' during the Great Depression, but it was worth it.
+Not just because I'd get to wear that delicious fur coat when I went to shop for things the stores wouldn't sell to Negros anymore, but because I felt like part of history.
+And there was jazz, every night, and singing.
+And even in hard times, the silvery laughter that had awakened me from my childhood slumber.
+Because of Lunette, I'd seek a future where we could all dance together-and fly.